PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Verify Selected Id Contain
+## Verify Selected Id Match

-Verifies that option element ID for selected option in the specified select element contains the given value.
+Verifies that option element ID for selected option in the specified select element matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifySelectedIdContain(locator, text)
+verifySelectedIdMatch(locator, text)
 `

 `
-verifySelectedIdContain(parentLocator, locator, text)
+verifySelectedIdMatch(parentLocator, locator, text)
 `

 ### Parameters